Kirsty Adamson

 Community

-While at BPP University, Kirsty contributed to LEASE Case Studies in conjunction with the Leasehold Advisory Service.
-Kirsty’s role involved preparing tribunal case summaries for publication online to help inform leaseholders about their legal rights.
+She has also contributed to LEASE case studies in conjunction with the Leasehold Advisory Service, preparing tribunal case summaries for online publication to help leaseholders better understand their legal rights.

 Personal interests